Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Riverbend Environmental Education Center

-Sue Krawitz Tandoc: Riverbend Environmental Education Center holds regular outdoor volunteer workdays for teens.
+Sue Krawitz Tandoc said: Riverbend Environmental Education Center holds regular outdoor volunteer workdays for teens.
 They’ll work on clearing invasive vines, planting, weeding, mulching, trail maintenance, caring for young trees in the reforestation area, and more!
 Older teens can join the EIT (Educators in Training) to assist with their camp program.

 Alex's Lemonade Stand Foundation

-Sue Krawitz Tandoc: One of the most beloved non-profits in the Philly area is Alex's Lemonade Stand Foundation and there are many ways for kids and families to volunteer.
+Sue Krawitz Tandoc said: One of the most beloved non-profits in the Philly area is Alex's Lemonade Stand Foundation and there are many ways for kids and families to volunteer.
 Families can hold their own lemonade stand or other event, attend special events, volunteer at their office or attend an ALSF event.

 Bartram's Garden